-orders Uses the manager interface to queue up orders for the specified build-mode blueprint.
+orders Uses the manager interface to queue up orders to manufacture items for the specified build-mode blueprint.

 undo Applies the inverse of the specified blueprint.
-Dig tiles are undesignated, buildings are canceled or removed (depending on their construction status), and stockpiles are removed.
-There is no effect for query blueprints.
+Dig tiles are undesignated, buildings are canceled or removed (depending on their construction status), and stockpiles/zones are removed.
+There is no effect for query blueprints since they can contain arbitrary key sequences.